rskbansal/Tetris_Game_Engine/README.md

 - `make build` builds the essential files needed for execution

 - You can mention your test cases inside [testinput.tetris](./testinput.tetris) file.
-For running the test cases, use the following command
+For running the test cases, use the following command:
     ```bash
     make tests
     ```

-- `python3 game.py` to start playing the game
+- Type `python3 game.py` to start playing the game

-## Specifications of the engine
-- Initial rotation limit is 18.
-After that the game is over.
-- Initial height and
-- The player can define the height and width of the game console from the file testinput.tetris.
--

-## Added features
-- ### Increase difficulty :
-    - Rotation Limit - decreases rotation limit to 0.6 of earlier
-    - Increase Speed - by decreasing the

-When the player increases the difficulty from the drop-down menu of the game.
-It does the above mentioned two changes.

-- ### Colour changes
--